Tub and Shower Enclosure Permit Requirements |

 Zoning district information is available on-line by clicking on E-Zoning.

-A permit is required for bathroom remodels that include the replacement of the tub/shower enclosure, relocation of plumbing fixtures or cabinets, or if additional plumbing fixtures will be installed.
+A permit is required for bathroom remodels that include the replacement of the tub/shower enclosure.
 A permit is not required for replacement of plumbing fixtures (sink or toilet) in the same location.
 If a permit is required, it shall be obtained prior to the start of the remodel.

-Following is a listing of the general requirements based on the 2013 California Building Code, 2013 California Residential Code, 2013 California Electrical Code, 2013 California Plumbing Code, 2013 California Energy Efficiency Standards, and the California Civil Code.
+Following is a listing of the general requirements based on the 2016 California Building Code, 2016 California Residential Code, 2016 California Electrical Code, 2016, California Green Building Standards (CalGreen), and 2016 California Energy Efficiency Standards.
 This brochure is intended to provide general information, contact the Building Safety Division for any questions or additional information.

-- Any new or replaced mixing valve in a shower (including over a tub) shall be pressure balancing set at a maximum 120˚ F. Any new or replaced water-filler valve in bathtubs/whirlpools shall have a temperature limiting device set at a maximum of 120˚ F. The water heater thermostat cannot be used to meet these provisions.
+- The mixing valve in a shower (including over a tub) shall be pressure balancing set at a maximum 120° F. The water-filler valve in bathtubs/whirlpools shall have a temperature limiting device set at a maximum of 120° F. The water heater thermostat cannot be used to meet these provisions.
 (CPC 408.3, 409.4)

-- Shower stalls shall be a minimum finished interior of 1,024 square inches, be capable of encompassing a 30 inch diameter circle.
+- New or reconfigured shower stalls shall be a minimum finished interior of 1,024 square inches, be capable of encompassing a 30 inch diameter circle.
 Any doors shall swing out of the enclosure have a clear opening of 22 inches minimum.
 (CPC 408.5, 408.6)

 - Shower stalls and bathtubs with shower heads installed, shall have walls finished with a non-absorbent surface for a minimum of 6 feet above the floor.
 (CBC 1210 and CRC R307.2)